Pen-y-Fan/watson-text-to-speech-php/README.md

 zh-CN_ZhangJingVoice | **zh-CN** | **ZhangJingVoice** | female | Zhang Jing: Chinese (Mandarin) female voice.

 ### Testing

+#### Rename AbstractSecretExample

+Rename:

+- File: AbstractSecretExample.php to AbstractSecret.php
+- Class: AbstractSecretto AbstractSecret
+- Add the API key:
+  - Open <https://cloud.ibm.com/> and sign in.
+  - Click Services
+  - Click Text to Speech (under services)
+  - under Credentials click Show credentials.
+The API key will be shown.
+  - Copy and paste the key into the constant API_KEY

+#### Run all the tests

 PHPUnit is used to run tests, via a composer script.
 From the root of the project run: